 This also threw them off kilter, caused them to forget their professionalism and to begin hitting out, breaching their own policies and procedures left, right and centre.

 These very self-important people didn’t like being pressured into conducting themselves with dignity, and in accordance with established protocols at all times.
-At least not by somebody whom they regarded as a low value employee and a social inferior.
+At least not by somebody whom they regarded as a low value employee and a professional inferior.

 Unknown's avatar